Macadamian/Cordova-BlinkUpPlugin/README.md

 API Calls
 ----------
 There are three calls from the plugin exposed to the javascript through the `blinkup` interface.
-For example, to show a BlinkUp you would call `blinkup.invokeBlinkUp(...);`.
+For example, to show a BlinkUp you would call `blinkup.startBlinkUp(...);`.

 All calls take success and failure callbacks as arguments.
 See the "Callbacks" section below for more information.

-**invokeBlinkUp(apiKey, planId, timeoutMs, generateNewPlanId, success, failure)**<br>
+**startBlinkUp(apiKey, planId, timeoutMs, generateNewPlanId, success, failure)**<br>
 Presents the native BlinkUp interface, where user can input wifi info and connect to the Imp.<br>
 `apiKey` *string*: you must enter your apiKey or the plugin won't function.<br>
 `developmentPlanId` *string, default=""*: **IMPORTANT** - you must read "[Testing the Plugin](#testing-the-plugin)" before setting this value.
 Failure to do so can prevent users from connecting to wifi.<br>
+`isInDevelopment` *boolean, default=false*: TRUE if you are connecting to development devices. when you are moving to production devices, this must be set to FALSE.<br>
 `timeoutMs` *integer, default=30000*: how long to wait for device info from servers.<br>
-`generateNewPlanId` *boolean, default=false*: Set to true if you want to generate a new plan ID every BlinkUp.
-See https://electricimp.com/docs/manufacturing/planids/ for more info.<br>

 **abortBlinkUp(success, failure)**<br>
 Cancels server polling for device info if in progress.